Palamara 'ndrina: History

 In July 2014, Bruno Palamara, the head of the 'ndrina, was arrested by Italy’s Central Operations Service and the Reggio Calabria police.
 He had been a fugitive since February 2013, wanted on charges of international drug trafficking.
 Palamara was apprehended on the Salerno-Reggio Calabria highway, near Sala Consilina, while traveling in an Audi A4 driven by Giuseppe Staiti, who was also arrested for aiding and abetting.
 Upon being stopped, Palamara attempted to conceal his identity by presenting a forged ID, but was recognized by the police, who were conducting a targeted operation based on detailed intelligence about his recent movements.

 In 2017, the investigation “Cumps-Banco Nuovo” has unveiled the significant influence of the Palamara and Morabito 'ndrine in the Calabrian towns of Africo, Brancaleone, and Bruzzano Zeffirio.
 The Palamaras and Morabitos continue to exert control over public contracts and local administration through intimidation and corruption.
 Young members, known as “cumps” (which comes from the Italian word “compare” meaning close friend or companion), have aggressively asserted dominance over public works, including essential infrastructure projects, often resorting to violent and audacious tactics such as storming municipal meetings.
-The operation also exposed the complicity of public officials, including Domenico Vitale, head of the technical office in Brancaleone, who facilitated criminal demands for permits and authorizations.
+The operation also exposed the complicity of public officials, including Domenico Vitale, head of the technical office in Brancaleone, who (it is claimed) facilitated criminal demands for permits and authorizations.
 Prosecutors emphasized the evolving relationship between the ’ndrangheta and public administration, highlighting a strategic integration of officials within criminal structures to sustain their power and influence.